Our heart beats for every Indian

 Strengthening India: Setting up health infrastructure support

 Reliance Foundation demonstrated its commitment and capacity to rise up to the situation during the response to the COVID-19 crisis.
-In collaboration with the Brihanmumbai Municipal Corporation (BMC), Reliance Foundation set up the first, COVID-19 dedicated hospital in India in just two weeks.
+In collaboration with the Brihanmumbai Municipal Corporation (BMC), Reliance Foundation set up the first, COVID-19 dedicated hospital in India in just two weeks in March 2020.
 With the focus on treating patients with COVID-19, all beds are equipped with the required infrastructure, bio-medical equipment such as ventilators, pacemakers, dialysis machine and patient monitoring devices.

 The Sir H.N.
 Reliance Foundation Hospital and Research Centre (RFH) set up special medical facilities to quarantine travellers from notified countries and suspected cases identified through contact tracing.
 Responding to the evolving situation, RFH also provided a unique solution of home quarantine services where the COVID-19 positive and symptomatic patients could receive a comprehensive solution in the safety of their home.
 The service offers medicines and consumables, vitals monitoring devices, home disinfectants, video consultations with doctors, home nursing service and home sample collection.